Electronic Product Examples

 Design for cost reduction

-In this example we look at how cost savings can be realized through embedded technologies, thoughtful design and modernization of a product.
+In this example we look at how cost savings can be realized through embedded technologies, thoughtful design and transformation of a product.

-The Advantage engineering team evaluated the functions of the 6 products devised a design plan that utilized embedded technology and surface mount components in such a way that the functions of all 6 products could be combined onto 1 main printed circuit board which could be used in all instruments.
-With this design approach cost savings were realized through:
+The Advantage engineering team evaluated the functions of all 6 instruments, devised a design plan that maximized embedded technologies, performed component engineering to convert obsolete components to surface mount and ROHs technologies in such a way that the functions of all 6 products could be combined onto 1 instrument with 1 main printed circuit board.
+All functions of all instruments plus a few additional features meant that - not only was the targeted cost savings realized, but a novel, fresh-featured instrument emerged from their ashes.

-- Conversion of thru-hole design to surface mount technology would resulting in decreased manufacturing costs for all 6 instruments.
+- Conversion of the older thru-hole designs to surface mount, CE compliant components resulting in significantly decreased manufacturing costs for all 6 independent instruments.

-- The customer's product support team would have fewer hardware designs to support.
+- The customer's product support team now has fewer hardware designs to support.

 Features of the new design